 Elizabeth Galoozis

-Elizabeth Galoozis’s poems have appeared in Air/Light, Pidgeonholes, RHINO, Witness, Sinister Wisdom, and elsewhere.
+Elizabeth Galoozis’s debut collection, Law of the Letter won the Hillary Gravendyk Prize from the Inlandia Institute and will be published in spring 2025.
+Her poems have appeared in Air/Light, Pidgeonholes, RHINO, Witness, Sinister Wisdom, and elsewhere.
 Her obsessions/passions include word games, stone fruit, and stationery.
 Elizabeth serves as a reader for The Maine Review and Abandon Journal, works as a librarian, and lives in southern California.
 She can be found on Twitter and Instagram at @thisamericanliz, and at her website https://elizabethgaloozis.wordpress.com/.